 Other than that, when it comes to its function, it’s quite similar to the fourth entry on this list.

-This reusable filter would let some sediment in your cup.
+This reusable filter would let some sediment into your cup.

-Also, if you use a coarser grind to avoid silt in the final brew – it will drain too fast.
+Also, if you use a coarser grind to avoid sediment in the brew – it will drain too fast.

 Apparently, there is another alternative to this ‘finer grind’ solution.

 Instead of switching the grind, some Apace living owners run the coffee through the filter twice – once when originally making it, and the second time – when the coffee is already brewed.